Checklist before installation

 In previous eazyBI versions (till version 4.6.3), the parameter was defined in Advanced settings.
 Please remove the parameter from your eazyBI advanced settings when upgrading to eazyBI version 5.0.0 or more recent.

-Each eazyBI processes, like displaying report results or performing the import, requires connection to the database.
+Each eazyBI processes, like displaying report results or performing the import, requires a connection to the database.
 By default, eazyBI is allowed to use 20 concurrent connections to the database.
 If you see errors in log files like

 ActiveRecord::ConnectionTimeoutError (could not obtain a database connection.
 The max pool size is currently 20; consider increasing it.)